Best Blogging Tools and Resources for Homesteaders

 • Camera – I use my smartphone.
 One day I’ll upgrade to something fancier.
 Today isn’t that day.
 I use a Google Pixel 3a – just in case you were wondering.

 • Editing Software – Being (what feels like) one of the few bloggers who doesn’t have a Mac means I can’t use Final Cut.
-But that’s okay – I really like DaVinci Resolve.
+But that’s okay – I like DaVinci Resolve.
 And it’s free.

+Then, as your YouTube channel grows (and so does your ad income), you can expand your tools.
+That’s my current path – and goals.
 Click here to check out Backyard Homestead HQ on YouTube.
 Be sure to subscribe while you’re there!

 Monetizing with Ads